LinaJas/IPEN_COST_Proposal/Technical_Annex.md

 ###3.1.1.1.1  Objectives.
 The main job of this Working Group is to coordinate and support privacy and security enabling activities in the Standards Development Organisations.
 ###3.1.1.1.2  Tasks.
-Organise regular web conferencing and fate to face meetings for anyone committed to building support for online privacy in international standards.
+Organise regular web conferencing and face-to-face meetings for anyone committed to building support for online privacy in international standards.

 ###3.1.1.1.3  Milestones
 - Agree the “Tracking  Data and User Consent Signal Compliance” document within the Working Group.